akkadotnet/akka.net/docs/articles/persistence/event-sourcing.md

 > Accessing the `Sender` for replayed messages will always result in a `DeadLetters` reference, as the original sender is presumed to be long gone.
 If you indeed have to notify an actor during recovery in the future, store its `ActorPath` explicitly in your persisted events.

 ### Recovery customization
-Applications may also customise how recovery is performed by returning a customised `Recovery` object in the recovery method of a `UntypedPersistentActor`.
+Applications may also customize how recovery is performed by returning a customized `Recovery` object in the recovery method of a `UntypedPersistentActor`.

 To skip loading snapshots and replay all events you can use `SnapshotSelectionCriteria.None`.
 This can be useful if snapshot serialization format has changed in an incompatible way.
 It should typically not be used when events have been deleted.